 For more information about Plywood, please visit http://plywood.imply.io.

 Imply bundles Druid, Pivot, PlyQL, and Plywood in a single, easy-to-install package.
 It can be run in any configuration supported by the underlying components.
 For users just getting started, we recommend running a cluster with these three server types:

 Query servers are the endpoints that users and client applications interact with.
 Query servers run a Druid Broker that route queries to the appropriate data nodes.
-They include Pivot as a way to directly explore and visualize your data, Plywood as a data visualization API for applications, Druid's native JSON-over-HTTP query support, and PlyQL, a SQL-like interface for Druid.
+They also include an Imply Pivot server as a way to directly explore and visualize your data.

 Data servers store and ingest data.
 Data servers run Druid Historical Nodes for storage and processing of large amounts of immutable data, Druid MiddleManagers for ingestion and processing of data, and optionally Tranquility components to assist in streaming data ingestion.

 For clusters with complex resource allocation needs, you can break apart the pre-packaged Data server and scale the components individually.
 This allows you to scale Druid Historical Nodes independently of Druid MiddleManagers, as well as eliminate the possibility of resource contention between historical workloads and real-time workloads.